spapadias/wharf/README.md

 The throughput and latency of Wharf's random walk updates when batches of insertions and/or deletions arrive can be measured using a tool called `throughput-memory.sh`, which loads a graph into edge-trees, produces a walk corpus and loads it into the walk-trees of the hybrid-tree.
 Subsequently, it inserts a number of batches of certain number of edge insertions or deletions (we also have an experiment with mixed workload containing both insertions and deletions), and applies both the graph updates and the appropriate random walk updates such that the walk corpus always remains stastistically indistinguishable.

+The easiest way we can reproduce the throughput and latency experimental results in Figure 6, and 9 of [1] is to open, select the appropriate parameters, and run the `throughput-latency.sh` script located in `experiments/scripts/`.
+However, the same results can be obtained after running the executable `throughput-latency` located in `build/experiments/` for the corresponding datasets and set of parameters.
+Bellow we demonstrate the output on `cora` dataset for a example set of parameters:

 ```
+$ ./throughput-latency.sh  # run the script from the script/ folder
 Graph: cora-graph
 Running experiment with 8 threads
 Parallel Merge and WU